cabo/mtct/draft-bormann-core-media-content-type-format.md

 # Content-Type

-Media types can have parameters {{-mediatype-reg}}, some of which are mandatory.
+Media types can have parameters {{-mediatype-reg}}, some of which are defined by the media type specification to be mandatory.
-In HTTP and many other protocols, these are then used in a "Content-Type" header field.
+In HTTP and many other protocols, media-type-names and parameters are then used together in a "Content-Type" header field.
-HTTP {{-http}} uses:
+HTTP {{-http}} uses the ABNF in {{http-ct}}:

 <blockquote markdown="1">
 ~~~ abnf;old